This content has been machine translated dynamically.

 Este artigo foi traduzido automaticamente.

-IP reputation is an extremely effective tool in identifying the IP address that is sending unwanted requests.
-You can use the IP reputation list to preemptively reject requests that are coming from the IP with the bad reputation.
-For example, you can use this feature to optimize application firewall performance by filtering out the requests that you do not want to process.
-You can reset or drop the connection, or you can configure a responder policy to take a specific responder action.
+IP reputation is an effective tool in identifying the IP address that is sending unwanted requests.
+Use the IP reputation list to preemptively reject requests that are coming from the IP with the bad reputation.
+For example, use this feature to optimize application firewall performance by filtering out the requests that you do not want to process.
+Reset or drop the connection, or you can configure a responder policy to take a specific responder action.

 Following are some examples of attacks that you can prevent by using IP Reputation: